 Solution: Install an NTFS for Mac driver to make WD My Passport writable

-We will introduce an NTFS for macOS drivers - iBoysoft NTFS for Mac.
-It can help read and write to NTFS-formatted WD My Passport drives on Mac.
+The NTFS drivers for macOS - iBoysoft NTFS for Mac can help you read and write to NTFS-formatted WD My Passport drives on Mac.

 iBoysoft NTFS for Mac: NTFS for Mac driver and more